mlverse/mall/README.md

   )
 ```

+### Sentiment

-The main functions in `mall` are verb-like functions that expect a `tbl`
+Primarily, `mall` provides verb-like functions that expect a `tbl` as
-as their first argument.
+their first argument.
 This allows us to use them in piped operations.

-### Sentiment

 For the first example, we’ll asses the sentiment of each review.
 In
 order to do this we will call `llm_sentiment()`: